HOME Back

 HOME > Japan’s Local Treasures > Shokoji Temple

-Shokoji Temple dates back to when Takaoka was the capital of Etchu Province, present day Toyama Prefecture.
-Originally founded by Pure Land Buddhist monk Rennyo in 1471, it was moved to its current location in 1584, where it was guaranteed land and given protection by Toshinaga Maeda, a powerful Lord who built Takaoka Castle 400 years ago.
+Shokoji Temple dates back to when Takaoka was the capital of Etchu Province—present-day Toyama Prefecture.
+Originally founded by Pure Land Buddhist monk Rennyo in 1471, it was moved to its current location in 1584, where it was guaranteed land and given protection by Toshinaga Maeda, the powerful lord who built Takaoka Castle.

-It is a fine surviving example of a Zenshu Buddhist temple, denoting its building style is derived from Chinese Song Dynasty architecture.
-Its twelve buildings, including the main hall, audience hall, and study hall, are all designated as Important Cultural Properties.
-Extensive renovation works to restore the temple complex’s 12 buildings began in 1998 and after 23 years were finally completed in 2021.
-Be among the first to see this painstakingly restored, precious example of Japanese traditional architecture.
+It is a fine surviving example of a Zenshu Buddhist temple, meaning that its building style is derived from Chinese Song Dynasty architecture.
+Its twelve buildings, including the main hall, audience hall, and study hall, are all Important Cultural Properties.
+Extensive renovation work to restore the temple complex’s 12 buildings began in 1998 and was finally completed in 2021 after 23 years.
+In 2022, Shokokuji Temple was designated a national treasure.
+Be among the first to see this painstakingly restored, precious example of traditional Japanese temple architecture.

-When you visit, be sure to seek out all the seven mysteries of Shokoji Temple:
+When you visit, be sure to seek out all seven wonders of Shokoji Temple:

 • The stone that fell from the sky